edrlab/members/content/post/Immatériel.md

 services: ["services provided"]
 tags: [""]
 categories: ["Ebook distributors"]
-summary: "a large ebook distributor in France."
+summary: "Immatériel is a large ebook reseller and distributor in France.
+It currently distributes catalogues for more than 700 publishers."
 press:
 active: true
 layout: post